 Sarah has been a single foster carer with us since March 2021, and says fostering is one of the best things she has ever done.

 Our support includes high-quality training, regular support groups, professional guidance and a generous fostering allowance aimed at taking away some of your financial pressures.
 This comes on top of any other working tax credits, child support or other benefits that you may already receive as a single individual – allowing you to focus your energy on providing excellent care.

 It’s natural to have some concerns about fostering while single.
 Becoming a foster carer is a big decision, and not one that should be taken lightly.

 At Compass, we know that sometimes the best thing to do is speak to someone with first-hand experience.
 Our single foster carers know this too, which is why they’re more than happy to speak to potential applicants like yourself!

 If you’d like, we’ll put you in touch with one of our single foster carers to talk more about your application.
 They’ll answer any questions you have, and give you an honest, insightful look into their lives – helping you get a better understanding of what it’s like to be a single foster carer.

-If you’d like to speak to one of our single foster carers, or find out more about fostering with Compass, get in touch with us here, or give us a call on 0800 566 8317 to find out more.
+If you’d like to speak to one of our single foster carers, or to find out more about how to become a foster parent with Compass, get in touch with us here, or give us a call on 0800 566 8317 for more information.